-The Ballet received \$910,800 pursuant to the Payroll Protection Program established by the CARES Act and has elected to account for the funding as a note payable in accordance with ASC Topic 470, Debt.
+On March 27, 2020, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+On April 3, 2020, the Ballet received a loan in the amount of \$910,800 pursuant to the Payroll Protection Program (PPP) established by the CARES Act and has elected to account for the funding as a note payable in accordance with ASC Topic 470, Debt.
 Interest is accrued in accordance with the loan agreement.
-Any forgiveness of the loan is recognized as a gain in the financial statements in the period the debt is legally released.
+Forgiveness of the loan is recognized as a gain in the financial statements in the accompanying statement of activities for the year ended June 30, 2021, which is the period the debt was legally released.
+On March 19, 2021, the Ballet received an additional loan in the amount of \$910,865.
+The Ballet anticipates using all of the proceeds to make eligible payments and, therefore, expects substantially all of the loan will be forgiven.
 PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration, or lender; as a result of such audit, adjustments could be required to any gain recognized.
+The Ballet has also applied for the employer payroll tax credit provisions which permit a payroll tax credit each calendar quarter in an amount equal to 50 percent of qualified wages limited to \$10,000 per quarter per employee.
+The estimated quarterly payroll tax credit for the year ended June 30, 2021 is approximately \$1,270,000.